Induction is wrong, wrong, wrong… wait, what?

 More risk than having a fetal demise before labor, partial placental abruption, or serious uterine infection and remaining pregnant?
 OK, so let’s say that is the truth.

-Then any time any scarred woman has any of those medical conditions as well as those listed in my article (4), and they agree that remaining pregnant has higher risks that delivering the baby, they should have a cesarean, right?
+Then any time any scarred woman has any of those medical conditions as well as those listed in my article (4), and they agree that remaining pregnant has higher risks than delivering the baby, they should have a cesarean, right?
 Even if vaginal birth remains an option, albeit via an induced labor?
 Even if baby needs to be born sooner rather than later, but not necessarily in the next 15 minutes?
 Those moms shouldn’t have a choice, they shouldn’t have a say, they should just go straight to cesarean?
 How is that preserving choice for women?

 Don’t misrepresent the facts